KJAV

-KJAV (104.9 FM, "Life Radio 104.9") is a Christian radio station that is licensed to Alamo, Texas, United States.
-The station was acquired by Christian Ministries of the Valley, Inc in 2023, and broadcasts a Contemporary Christian radio format.
+KJAV (104.9 FM, "104.9 The River") is a Christian radio station that is licensed to Alamo, Texas, United States.
+The station was acquired by Christian Ministries of the Valley, Inc in 2023, and broadcasts a Smooth Jazz radio format.

 History

 Original Christian radio format

 This station received its original construction permit from the Federal Communications Commission on October 9, 1979.
 The new station was assigned the KJAV call sign by the FCC on January 14, 1980.
 KJAV received its license to cover from the FCC on October 23, 1980.
 In 1987, KJAV was sold to La Radio Cristiana Network, a network of Spanish-language Christian radio stations owned by evangelist and musician Paulino Bernal.
 La Radio Cristiana Network sold the station to BMP Radio for a recorded $7 million in 2004.

 Rhythmic oldies

 After the station was purchased by BMP Radio, the KJAV transitioned to a rhythmic oldies format, rebranding as "Jammin 104.9 The Valley's Old School".
 The station had a morning show on weekdays with Tony Fornia and then played music with no disc jockeys afterward.
 In August 2007, the station announced that it would soon change formats accompanied by the R.E.M. song "It's the End of the World as We Know It (And I Feel Fine)" just before starting every commercial break.